 Some insurers will give you an even more significant discount if you agree to have your driving behavior monitored using a telematics device.

 With these programs, you download an app to your smartphone or install a device in your car.
 The insurer can measure things like speed, hard braking and whether you are using your smartphone while driving.

 “Most companies offer a discount just for signing up, with the possibility of a greater discount for good driving behaviors,” says Robert Passmore, vice president, auto and claims policy for the American Property Casualty Insurance Association.

-Are there any insurance companies that offer coverage just for seniors?
+Do any insurance companies only offer coverage for seniors?

 For nearly 40 years, AARP members have been eligible for insurance through the AARP Auto Insurance Program from The Hartford.

 Policyholders get rates and rewards that are exclusive to those who belong to AARP.
 For example, you may qualify for a 10% discount simply for being a member.

 Agreeing to have your driving monitored through the TrueLane Program saves you 12% upfront and the possibility of a 25% discount at your next renewal.

 The Association of Mature American Citizens offers auto discounts to members through Travelers Insurance.